Julia Gasper: UKIP candidacy: 2010–2013

-UKIP leader Nigel Farage: Gasper's "war against homosexuals is unacceptable".
+2013 coverage

-In January 2013, the Sunday Mirror revealed that in a UKIP members' online forum Gasper had condemned LGBT rights as a "lunatic's charter", while saying that some homosexuals prefer sex with animals over that with other humans, and reiterating her belief in a link between homosexuality and paedophilia.
-The newspaper characterised the comments as "extremist and offensive" and noted that the forum contained many homophobic and racist statements from UKIP members.
-When The Sunday Mirror asked for comment, Gasper stated that "I'm not going to talk about them.
+In January 2013 the Sunday Mirror reported that, on a UKIP online forum, Gasper had described LGBT rights as a "lunatic's charter", claimed links between homosexuality and paedophilia, and stated that some homosexuals prefer sex with animals to sex with humans.
+The newspaper characterised the comments as "extremist and offensive" and described the forum as containing many homophobic and racist statements.
+When The Sunday Mirror asked for comment, Gasper responded: "I'm not going to talk about them.
 It's none of your business."
 Political commentator Nick Cohen, commenting in The Observer, described Gasper as an advocate of "dumb prejudice".

+UKIP leader Nigel Farage: Gasper's "war against homosexuals is unacceptable".

-The forum was shut down, Gasper resigned from her position as chairman of UKIP's Oxford branch, and a number of her supporters were also removed from the committee.
-A party spokesperson stated Gasper had stepped down "to avoid doing herself or the party any more damage".
-Gasper insisted the withdrawal was her own decision, adding that she had been the victim of a "press vendetta".
-UKIP stated that her resignation as Oxfordshire branch chair was welcome, but she would not be forced out of the party altogether.
-However, UKIP leader Nigel Farage condemned Gasper's "war against homosexuals" as "unacceptable", while Olly Neville, former chairman of UKIP's Young Independent wing, tweeted a message of support for Gasper's removal, stating that "her disgraceful views have no place as a rep[resentative] of a mainstream party".
+Following the media coverage, the forum was shut down, Gasper resigned as chair of UKIP's Oxford branch, and several of her supporters were removed from the party's local committee.
+She was not expelled from the party itself.
+While describing herself as the victim of a "press vendetta", Gasper stated that the resignation was her own decision.
+A UKIP spokesperson commented that Gasper had stepped aside "to avoid doing herself or the party any more damage".
+UKIP leader Nigel Farage criticised Gasper's "war against homosexuals" as "unacceptable", while Olly Neville, former chair of UKIP's Young Independent wing, tweeted in support of Gasper's removal, stating that "her disgraceful views have no place as a rep[resentative] of a mainstream party".

-Gasper later lambasted UKIP as being "plagued with transsexuals", a reference to the trans women Nikki Sinclaire and Kellie Maloney, both of whom have served as candidates for the party.
-Asserting that she refused to recognise trans women as women, she declared Maloney to be "absolutely grotesque" and added that her transition was "totally barmy – and how pathetic that he [sic] can do nothing better with his life."
-In May, a former UKIP activist, Colin Cortbus, also publicly revealed to Cherwell that in emails Gasper had sent to him she had again emphasised a connection between homosexuality and paedophilia, and had described the Quran as a "fascist" book, comparing it to Adolf Hitler's Mein Kampf and describing Islam as "a severely oppressive ideology".
+Gasper then criticised UKIP as being "plagued with transsexuals", a reference to two trans women, Nikki Sinclaire and Kellie Maloney, who were party candidates.
+She described Maloney as "absolutely grotesque" and characterised her transition as "totally barmy – and how pathetic that he [sic] can do nothing better with his life."
+In May, former UKIP activist Colin Cortbus revealed to Cherwell that, in emails to him, Gasper had linked homosexuality and paedophilia, described Islam as "a severely oppressive ideology", and characterised the Quran as a "fascist" book comparable to Adolf Hitler's Mein Kampf.

-In November 2013, Gasper was criticised for an essay entitled "The Myth of the Homocaust", which she uploaded to her academia.edu account.
-It argued that LGBT rights activists had fabricated the extent of the Nazi persecution of homosexuals.
+In November 2013, Gasper faced criticism for her essay, "The Myth of the Homocaust", which she had uploaded to academia.edu.
+Here, Gasper argued that LGBT rights activists had fabricated the extent of the Nazi persecution of homosexuals.

-Olivia Marks-Woldman, chief executive of the Holocaust Memorial Day Trust, criticised Gasper's arguments as disappointing: "Whilst it is important to recognise the differences between the ways the Nazis persecuted different groups, this shouldn't lead us to question the fact that thousands of gay men suffered appalling persecution because of their sexuality."
+Olivia Marks-Woldman, chief executive of the Holocaust Memorial Day Trust, publicly criticised the essay: "Whilst it is important to recognise the differences between the ways the Nazis persecuted different groups, this shouldn't lead us to question the fact that thousands of gay men suffered appalling persecution because of their sexuality."